everx-labs/samples/solidity/README.md

 Developer can redefine function **afterSignatureCheck** to create his own replay protection function instead of default one.

+15) [MessageSender](https://github.com/tonlabs/samples/blob/master/solidity/15_MessageSender.sol): Message construction and parsing

+Developer can use TVM specific types to build message manually and special api function **tvm.sendrawmsg()** to send it.
+Contract [MessageSender](https://github.com/tonlabs/samples/blob/master/solidity/15_MessageSender.sol) performs such actions to build a message which will call the function of another contract [MessageReceiver](https://github.com/tonlabs/samples/blob/master/solidity/15_MessageReceiver.sol).
+[MessageReceiver](https://github.com/tonlabs/samples/blob/master/solidity/15_MessageReceiver.sol) also shows how to parse a cell.

 ## Contract deployment

 Here we describe \<MyContract.sol\> deployment to the TON Blockchain Test Network (testnet) using Lite Client.